plausible/docs/docs/self-hosting.md

 * Creates an admin account (which is just a normal account with a generous 100 years of free trial)
 * Starts the server on port 80

-You can now navigate to `http://{hostname}:80` and see the login screen.
+You can now navigate to `http://{hostname}:8000` and see the login screen.

 > Something not working?
 Please reach out on our [forum](https://plausible.discourse.group/) for troubleshooting.

-The Plausible server itself does not perform SSL termination (yet, feel free to contribute).
+The Plausible server itself does not perform SSL termination.
 It only runs on unencrypted HTTP.
 If you want to run on HTTPS you also need to set up a reverse proxy in front of the server.
 We have instructions and examples of how to do that below.

 ## Optional extras